grab/engineering-blog/_posts/2018-11-02-feature-toggles-ab-testing.md

 With experiments, you can perform tests to find out which changes actually work:

-* **A/B tests** to determine which of two or more variations, usually minor improvements, produces the best results.
+* **A/B tests** to determine which out of two or more variations, usually minor improvements, produces the best results.

 * **Feature tests** to safely test a significant change, such as trying out a new feature on a limited audience.